Finding your own signature, with inspiration from Matisse and other greats (part 1)

 Part 2 of this e-letter focuses on Artemisia Gentileschi and other artists!

 Watercolor can provide a vast array of styles and improvisations.
-If you are interested in taking watercolor lessons from me, please contact me through my link at TakeLessons.com.
+If you are interested in taking watercolor lessons from me, please contact me through my link on my Learn page.
 Or, if you have questions about lessons, call, text, or respond to this email.

 Did you like this information?
 All of my blog posts start as an e-letter and my next e-letter is due out soon.
 Don't miss out!